iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

     protected _fileHandler: FileHandler | undefined;
     // (undocumented)
     formatProjectIdForUrl(projectId: string): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta
-    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta getAccessToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken): Promise<AccessToken>;
+    getAccessToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken): Promise<AccessToken>;
     getAgent(): any;
     // Warning: (ae-forgotten-export) The symbol "CustomRequestOptions" needs to be exported by the entry point imodeljs-clients.d.ts